xrysen/smartToDo/README.md

 Here are some things you can do with Tadoo:

 * Create a new task that is sorted for you!
+SOME BIG WORDS
 * Don't like where Tadoo has placed your task?
 No prob!
 Simply use the move button that appears beside your task and move it to the correct category.
 * Alternatively you can also drag and drop your task onto the category of your choice!
 * Tadoo also sets a default urgency rating of 1 star to each task.
 You can easily edit this by clicking the star rating of your choice.